 The “actions” that glorify our Father in heaven are those that bear much fruit (John 15:8).
 This is, in fact, how we show we are His disciples.
 Indeed, the fruit of the Spirit—love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (Galatians 5:22-23)—should be the hallmark of Christian behavior, especially love.
 Yet our tendency is to sometimes look down on unbelievers or those whose lifestyles are not in sync with our Christian faith, and this is where the Christian life can be challenging.
 It is easy to show love to those who walk as we do.
 It’s not always so easy to be kind to those who ridicule our beliefs, show contempt for our Savior, or make a mockery of the institutions that Christians hold sacred.
 Yet Christ taught us to love our enemies and to pray for those who persecute us.
 Recall how He dealt with the woman caught in adultery.
 Her captors wanted her dead; our Savior showed compassion even though He was the One who would have to die for her (and our) sinful behavior (John 8:11).
 Jesus Christ came into the world to save sinners (1 Timothy 1:15), not to condemn them (John 3:17), and if Christ did not come to condemn sinners, neither should Christians.

 Christian behavior includes heeding Jesus’ call for us to be His witnesses to “the ends of the earth” (Acts 1:8).
 We are to share the gospel, which Paul defined as the death, burial, and resurrection of Christ (1 Corinthians 15:1-4).
-As it was said, “Preach the gospel always, using words if necessary,” which means the validity of our witness is in how we live our lives.
+The validity of our witness is in how we live our lives.
 In the second half of Ephesians (chapters 4-6), Paul discusses Christian behavior which can best be summed up in these few words: “Be imitators of God…and live a life of love, just as Christ loved us and gave Himself up for us” (Ephesians 5:1-2).

 Paul urged the Romans to “offer your bodies as living sacrifices” (Romans 12:2).
 This, ultimately, is the essence of true Christian behavior – surrendering our hearts and yielding our bodies to Christ so He might continue God’s work through us.
 We are to be beacons of light in a dark world, using our spiritual gifts to advance His kingdom.
 It is living here on earth the way Jesus lived when He was here.
 It also means living to please one Person – God.
 We do this when we abide in His Word and then live it out as we are enabled by His Spirit, just as our Savior did until He took His last breath.
 As He was dying on the cross, Christ looked out at His executioners and asked His Father to forgive them (Luke 23:34).
 Jesus was doing more than fulfilling prophecy and making “intercession for the transgressors” (Isaiah 53:12), He was practicing what He preached (Luke 6:27-28).